 Next up, you'll need to find your units Model Number and Serial Number, these will help indicate what specific unit you have, and it's next to impossible to find out your correct parts without them.

 Note: Your units model and serial numbers are always placed on a white or silver rating plate on the barbecue.
 Common places for the rating plate are on the back panel, on the inside of one of the doors or panels, and on a few older Weber's, it can be found on the side of the drip tray "L" bracket inside the cart.
-It will look something like the following.

 Most barbecue brands have a manual and schematic library on their website that can be used to find a digital copy of your manual (and that parts list).